 Class Format, or What to Expect?

 A typical class will last between 60 & 90 minutes.
 Each class follows a similar structure which is outlined below.
-Kundalini Yoga, as taught by Yogi Bhajan, is a comprehensive, holistic system and so classes also often include discussions about different aspects of life and lifestyle, nutrition, and spiritual philosophy.
+Kundalini Yoga is a comprehensive, holistic system and so classes also often include discussions about different aspects of life and lifestyle, nutrition, and spiritual philosophy.

 1) Tuning In